fghibellini/iso8601-chrome-extension/README.md

 ### Step 2: Modify the [manifest.json](./manifest.json)

-Specify what your extension's name is and add a brief description for your users.
+Specify what your extension's name is and specify on [which domains it should run](https://github.com/fghibellini/chrome-annotation-extension-template/blob/master/manifest.json#L11).

 ### Step 3: Define a matching function